Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Proposed Method

 where $\gamma>0$ is the scalar adaptation gain, $\zeta>0$ is a consensus scalar gain, $\mathbf{F}_{i}(t)$ is a positive semi-definite matrix defined as:

 and $\Upsilon_{i}(t)$ and $\Lambda_{i}(t)$ are defined as:

-where $w(\tau)$ is a non-negative, selection-limited scalar weight function for data collection that keeps bounds on $\Lambda_{i}(t)$ and $\Upsilon_i(t)$.
-The weight $w(\tau)$ is chosen as a positive value for a certain period of time, after which its value becomes zero, i.e.
+where $w(\tau)$ is a non-negative, selection-limited scalar weight function for data collection that keeps bounds on $\Lambda_{i}(t)$ and $\Upsilon_i(t)$. {\begin{assumption} \textbf{(Sufficient path richness)} In this work it is assumed that the robots' paths are such that the matrix $\lim_{t\to \infty}\Lambda_{i}(t)$ is positive definite for all $i$. \end{assumption} Such an assumption is common in the coverage of unknown environment literature \cite{sch4}.} The weight $w(\tau)$ is chosen as a positive value for a certain period of time, after which its value becomes zero, i.e.

-where $r$ is a positive value applied during time $[0,\tau_w]$. \begin{remark} The main difference between the proposed adaptation law and the one presented in \cite{sch4} is the use of $h_\lambda(\cdot)$ instead of {$h_i(\cdot)$} in $\mathbf{F}_{i}(t)$. \end{remark}

-The designed adaptive coverage control algorithm is implemented in two {layers}.
-In the first phase, each agent measures $\phi(\mathbf{p}_{i}(t))$ in the current position, and using estimated values shared from neighboring agents provides an estimation of vector $\textbf{a}$ represented by $\hat{\mathbf{a}}_{i}(t)$.
-In the second phase, each agent, using its own estimated value of $\bf{a}$ and \eqref{f16_2}, updates its position.

-The following theorem proves that using the proposed method not only the estimated density function error tends to zero, but also agents converge to the globally optimal coverage configuration.

-\begin{theorem} \textbf{(Unknown environment)} Under Assumption \ref{assump1} and the dynamic of agents defined by \eqref{f15_2}, then the control input of each agent converge to zero, the estimated density function error of each agent tends to zero, i.e., $\lim_{t\to \infty} \tilde{\phi}_{i}(\mathbf{q},t) =0$, and, consequently, the agents converge to the globally optimal coverage configuration, i.e., $\lim_{t\to \infty}\mathbf{p}_i(t)=\mathbf{p}_i^*$. \end{theorem} \begin{pf*}{Proof.} Consider the following Lyapunov-like function:
+where $r$ is a positive value applied during time $[0,\tau_w]$.
+The following theorem proves the convergence of the algorithm for unknown environments. \begin{theorem} \textbf{(Unknown environment)} {Under Assumptions \ref{assump1} and \ref{assump2}, and the dynamic model defined by \eqref{f15_2}, the control input of each agent tends to zero, i.e., the agents converge to a optimal coverage configuration.
+Moreover, if Assumption \ref{assump3} holds, the estimated density function error tends to its global optimum as $t\to \infty$.} \end{theorem}